-IndyCar driver Wickens taken to hospital after scary crash
+IndyCar driver Wickens flown to hospital after scary crash

 - Another trial looms for ex-Trump campaign chairman Manafort

-Hunter-Reay, James Hinchcliff, Pietro Fittipaldi and Takuma Sato were among the drivers collected in Sunday’s wreck.
+Hunter-Reay, James Hinchcliffe, Pietro Fittipaldi and Takuma Sato were among the drivers collected in Sunday’s wreck.
 Hinchcliff seemed to be in pain, grabbing his wrists as he slowly left his car.
 Hinchcliff was cleared and released from the medical center.
 He declined to comment to reporters out of respect for Wickens.

 “That’s the worst thing you can see.
 He’s hurt.
 He’s awake and alert and at least he’s alive,” driver Sebastien Bourdais said.